clarkzor/snRNA-seq/README.md

-Python based jupyter notebooks for both single cell/nucleus RNA sequencing analysis using scanpy, numpy, scipy, pandas, matplotlib, anndata alongisde the STREAM (Pinello lab) and SCENIC (Aertz lab) software.
+Python based jupyter notebooks for both single cell/nucleus RNA sequencing analysis using scanpy, numpy, scipy, pandas, matplotlib and anndata alongside the STREAM (Pinello lab) and SCENIC (Aertz lab) software.

 BASH scripts are for generating the SCENIC motif database, regulon predictions and calculating AUCell scores within the dataset.